-- Create a Contest: The contest can be based on best or most ideas, photos or videos submitted.
-Give away can be an Amazon gift certificate, an hour of your time or a pre-release educational product.
+- Create a Contest: The contest can be based on the best or most ideas, photos or videos submitted.
+A giveaway can be an Amazon gift certificate, an hour of your time, or a pre-release educational product.
 Or maybe consider giving away an e-book for a product that you are an affiliate for.
 The contest will attract attention to the offer and generate traffic and affiliate revenue.

 - Ask for Help: Maybe you have a problem that you don’t know how to solve – or maybe you just want to involve your readers in a decision.
 Either way, your community is a valuable business asset.
 Many will know the answer/solution right away – or may even have an angle you never thought of.

 - Answer a Reader’s Question: Readers always have questions.
 They ask them in post comments, email, and on social media.
 Instead of emailing the reader, why not write a post and just email them the link – thanking them for the idea.
 It’s a great way to write about a topic that you know people are looking for.